MicrosoftDocs/azure-devops-docs/docs/artifacts/start-using-azure-artifacts.md

 ## Get started with Azure Artifacts

-With Azure Artifacts you can publish, consume, and share different types of packages depending on your team's need.
-Select your package type to learn more:
+With Azure Artifacts you can publish and consume different types of packages.
+Select your package type to get started:

 - [NuGet](./get-started-nuget.md)
 - [npm](./get-started-npm.md)